Why learn to eat from an admittedly fat lady? If I’m fat, I clearly don’t know how to eat, right?

 - You just want to, you know … eat.
 Without the drama.

 It’s happened to all of us.
 It happened to me.
-Given the crazy, mixed-up world we live in, how could it not?
+Given the weird, mixed-up world we live in, how could it not?

 People are constantly telling you what to eat.
 Or what not to eat, and how not to eat it.